backmesh/site/docs/intro.md

 # Introduction

-Backmesh is a SaaS for any client app (Flutter, React, React Native, etc) to safely call private key APIs, such as OpenAI in the example below, without writing any backend code in a server or cloud function.
-It supports [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) and [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).
-This is what the code in your Flutter app would look like:
+Backmesh is a SaaS for any client app (Flutter, React, React Native, etc) to safely call private key APIs, such as OpenAI, without writing any backend code in a server or cloud function.
+Backmesh supports [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) and [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) out of the box.
+SSE is used by [OpenAI to stream HTTP responses](https://platform.openai.com/docs/api-reference/streaming).
+Backmesh is also hosted on Cloudflare's edge to proxy requests with lower response times than most servers or cloud functions.
+This is what the code in a Flutter app using Backmesh to call the OpenAI API would look like:

 ```dart
 // Auth Provider: Firebase